 Health Insurance Denials

-These denials can be for a service or treatment you are requesting (pre-service) or you’ve already received (post-service); this occurs in almost 15% of medical claims submitted to private insurance companies for first time.
+These denials can be for a service or treatment you are requesting (pre-service) or you’ve already received (post-service).

 • Pre-service denial happens when you are requesting services or treatments that require prior approval or any that are not covered by your policy and you are seeking approval to get them.
 A denial in this case prevents you from seeking that service or treatment without having to pay the full cost.